POSCO predicts global steel market rebound in Q2

 Hwang said the expected weaker performance was mainly due to foreign-currency related losses as a fall in the Korean won raised the cost of importing raw materials.

-Shares in the company have fallen 8 percent this month alone, lagging a flat broader market .KS11.
+Shares in the company have fallen 8 percent this month alone, lagging a flat broader market.

 Follow Reuters Summits on Twitter @Reuters_Summits